 - you added or removed a work placement/year in industry/study abroad year

-- your last grant of leave under Tier 4/Student was as a Student Union Sabbatical Officer (please contact ISSO for further guidance)
+- your last grant of leave under Tier 4 / Student was as a Students' Union Sabbatical Officer (please contact International Advice for further guidance)

 You must have valid leave on Tier 4 or the Student route to apply.
 You cannot apply for the Graduate route if you hold any other type of visa in the UK.

 If you have previously applied under the Doctorate Extension Scheme you will not be eligible for the Graduate route.
 If you have previously had permission under Tier 1 (PSW), you can apply for the Graduate route.

 You can only hold permission under the Graduate route once.